elharony/google-mobile-web-specialist-certification-guide/README.md

 ### I have more questions about the certification that aren't listed above!
 As I mentioned above; this guide is only about sharing my journey and adding new resources to help others who want to apply for the exam.
-If you want to know more about the exam/certification, you will find **everything** in [Mobile Web Specialist](https://developers.google.com/training/certification/mobile-web-specialist/#info) page.
+If you want to know more about the exam/certification, you will find **everything** in Mobile Web Specialist page _(link has been removed)_.

 ## Wrap Up